 I don’t know if I will ever get over my husband’s infidelity, but his actions over a long period of time have proven that he loves me.
+(Not that his love alone is the deciding factor in my life.)
 And I believe my life is better with him than without him.
 (Do I love?
 I still think so, although it’s diminished from what it was.)

 So I’m staying.
 I’ll bet you figured that out long before I did. ;o)

 But if he cheats again, I would not hesitate again to nuke our marriage.
 It was hard enough to live through one terrible betrayal.
 Another would gut me, and I could no longer live with him, love or not, if I found he was still capable of that.

 These days, my biggest stressor is work.
 Surprise, surprise!
 Other troubles don’t go away just because you are struggling with crippling depression and doubts.

 My industry is going through major changes and downsizes.
 My old company recently sold our office and its four major projects to a small family-owned chain.
 The new owners are knowledgeable and nice, but they are slow to repair critical systems, cheap about basics like office supplies (notepads?
 Really??) and — solely in my opinion — are making some terribly shortsighted strategic decisions.

 I’m working hard, but I feel stressed out to the point that my nerves jangle worse than a gypsy’s bracelets most days at the office.
 I have trouble concentrating, I feel disproportionately irritable about one person who screeches all the time and another who keeps calling me “boo,” and I keep finding myself losing minutes by just staring at my computer screen.
 Even friendly conversations with colleagues have me smiling on the outside but drumming my fingers on the inside as I think, “I don’t have time for this.”